What is Small Claims For?

 We always suggest that people should try to settle their disputes and disagreements out of court whenever possible.
 If an agreement cannot be reached, a small claims complaint may be appropriate.

 Statutes of Limitations

-Time limits in civil actions accrue from the date the events that gave rise to the action occurred.* The time limits apply to both civil suits and small claims.
+Time limits in civil actions accrue from the date of the event(s) that gave rise to the action.* The time limits apply to both civil suits and small claims.
 Please note, this list is meant as a general guide.
 Not all of the cases listed below can be filed or heard in Justice Court.
 Click here to view the Arizona laws outlining statutes of limitation.

 - 60 Days - security deposits (ARS 33-tba)

 - One year - Malicious prosecution; false imprisonment; breach of employment contract; wrongful termination; liability created by statute (ARS 12-541)

 - Two years - Personal injury; injury when death ensues; damage to property; conversion of property; product liability (ARS 12-542)

 - Three years - Debt from oral contract; stated or open account; relief on ground of fraud or mistake (ARS 12-542)

 - Four years - Bond to convey realty; partnership account; account between merchants; judgment or instrument given or made without the state; bond of personal representative or guardian (ARS 12-544, 545, 546)

 - Six years - Written contracts for debt (ARS 12-548)